EdsonCaliman/banking.operation-client-api/README.md

 # Bussiness Rules

  - A client needs to have a name and email.
- - The name has to be at least 150 characters and is mandatory.
+ - The name must have a maximum of 150 characters and is mandatory.
  - The email should be valid and is mandatory.
  - The same email is not allowed for different customers.
  - The client needs to have an Id for identification, which should be generated automatically.